 Our annual writing retreat has been an important feature of our support for early career researchers since 2016.
 The focus of the retreat is to develop healthy and productive practices that combine structured writing to targets with regular breaks for conversation, exercise and good food.
 The retreat provides dedicated writing time in a supportive and non-competitive environment and teaches skills that can be applied to participants’ usual working schedule.

 The retreat is for early career scholars or postdocs (within 3 years of award of doctorate).
 It is free of charge, and there are a number of travel bursaries available.
-Please note that due to the cost of each place, successful applicants will be required to make a refundable deposit of £50 to secure their place.

 Feedback from participants

 “I have struggled to find time to write up papers since graduating last summer.
 I have felt a lot of pressure to use any writing time in my working hours on project papers rather than my own.
 I found the writing retreat immensely helpful.
 I had dedicated time to focus on the paper, and finish it.
 The group was supportive and non-competitive.
 I came away with a paper that is now submitted and renewed motivation.”

 “This workshop provided an opportunity to turn a thesis chapter into a journal article.
 The three days offered focused opportunities to restructure material, write new content, and synthesise various parts of the thesis into a coherent journal article.
 This retreat also provided a refreshing opportunity to meet other early career scholars and to discuss shared goals, frustrations, and expectations of academia.”